 - Clicking a link or opening attachment to install malicious software i.e. computer virus, malware.

-- Fill-in an electronic form to divulge sensitive information i.e. username and password, credit/debit card number, passport numbers etc.
+- Fill-in an electronic form to divulge sensitive information i.e. username and password, credit/debit card number, passport numbers etc. where their credentials are harvested.

 How to identify a deceptive phishing email